uditbhaskar/Whizzz-The-ChatApp/README.md

  # Important
  **1.Whenever you change anything thing with database ie, settings, field name, update or delete.
 Please Reinstall the app and clear all data to avoid crashes.**

- **2. Connect to firebase console authentication and database from your IDE. **
+ **2. Connect to firebase console authentication and databse from your ide.**

  **3. In firebase Storage Rules, change value of "allow read, write:" from "if request.auth != null" to "if true".**